 If the EMCS system is not available, you can still transport the goods without paying excise duty if:

-- they are accompanied by a paper document containing the same data as the e-AD;
+- they are accompanied by a paper document containing the same data as the e-AD

 - you notify the responsible authority in the country of dispatch about this.
 Some countries insist on the trader being given permission before being allowed to leave.

-- checks the validity of the confirmation;
+- checks the validity of the confirmation

 After you receive this report, you can ask for your guarantee to be released.

 Pay careful attention to the quantity indicated in the report of receipt — it is only for this confirmed quantity that you do not have to pay excise duty.

 If any products were lost or damaged during transport — and this is confirmed by the authorities in the country where the loss or damage occurred or was detected — you can change the received and confirmed quantity on the documentation accordingly.

 If you sell excise goods online or by distance selling to a consumer in another EU country, excise duty is paid in the country of purchase (where you ship the goods to).